davidlighty/Note2Myself/Project_Journal.md

 ---

+##### User Auth

+Implemented simple User Auth with Slim's encrypted php session support.
+Implemented a backbone modal login form [Backbone.Modal](http://awkward.github.io/backbone.modal/)  Only issue I see so far is that re-clicking the same URL/Route doesn't reload like a postback...as you're already on that route.

+##### CSS Transitions

+Pushed the "quick note" function up into a transitioned element at the top.
+Good excerise to learn more about transitions.
+Just a little "slide".
+Need to make a little transitions library...hmmm.

+##### CSS WebGL

+I've been working on a side personal project to understand and use [WebGL](https://github.com/davidlighty/3d-Canvas) and I got sidetracking making a neat loading screen while waiting on the MongoLayer to return the notes.

+##### MongoLayer and TravisCI

+Added a mongo crud layer for the backend.
+Found a nice module online and refactored it into a singleton design

 ##### Creating the API

 Using Slim was pretty easy and straight-forward.
 Had some issues with getting the namespacing and autoloader working correctly.